 Choose a sunny spot for Geranium plants.
 They like to be in the sun for most of the day.
 In a shaded spot they won't produce many flowers and they tend to become leggy.

 Bedding Geraniums are great container plants.
-The upright Geraniums can be used as a center piece of a larger container.
+The upright Geraniums can be used as a center piece for a larger container.
 They combine very well with trailing annual flowers like Lobelia, Bacopa, Millionbells (Callibrachoa), Bidens or Verbenas.

-For overwintering geraniums you need a glasshouse or a cooler but bright room.
+For overwintering you need a glasshouse or a cooler but bright room.
 They need to be overwintered frost-free.
-The ideal temperature is between 41-47 degrees F. Keep the plants drier during the winter months.
-In the spring cut the plants back by about half.
-This material can be used for propagating geraniums.
-Take cutting and insert them into potting compost.
-Re-pot the plants into new potting soils and start feeding and watering again.
+The ideal temperature is between 41-47°F/5-8°C. Keep the plants drier during the winter months.
+If they are kept too damp during the winter they will start rotting and you will loose the plants.

 Geranium care and maintenance is the same as above.
 Just keep in mind that the plants might require a lot of watering if they are placed on a hot window ledge.

 Transplant them into a larger container.
 This will make keeping them watered easier and they will produce more flowers over a longer period.

 Download our FREE Gardening4Climate guide and learn how to do just that in your own backyard with permaculture gardening!

 New!
 CommentsHave your say about what you just read!
 Leave me a comment in the box below.